-Thousands of Minnesotans end up in the hospital each season due to the flu, and our hospitals are already busy with COVID-19 patients.
-With both the flu and COVID-19 circulating this fall and winter, we want to do everything we can to keep Minnesotans healthy so we do not overwhelm our health care system.
+Thousands of Minnesotans end up in the hospital each season due to the flu, COVID-19, and respiratory syncytial virus (RSV).
+With these viruses circulating this fall and winter, we want to do everything we can to keep Minnesotans healthy.

 - Everyone 6 months of age and older should get a flu vaccine every year unless they cannot because of medical reasons.